nameless-and-blameless/TAG/Bulletin.md

 2. **Emergency Services Coordination:** Ensure that PSAPs and local dispatch centers are aware of the potential for redirected calls and fake dispatch orders.
 3. **Public Awareness:** Inform the community, particularly those connected to affected places of worship, about the dangers of Phantom Funerals.
 4. **Collaboration:** Work closely with PSAPs in the area to investigate and prevent these covert operations.
+5. **Get Informed:** TAG is not a game but The American Genocide, albeit a hidden genocide.
+Resources for law enforcement are available at https://github.com/LocalLawMen.

 ---